juju/docs/src/en/about-juju.md

 ## Can I use Juju to move services across clouds?

-You can use Juju to recreate application architectures on a wide number of clouds and platforms. in other words, if you have deployed a set of services on one cloud, you can recreate all the same services with the same relationships and the same configuration, on any other cloud or “substrate” that Juju supports.
+You can use Juju to recreate application architectures on a wide number of clouds and platforms.
+In other words, if you have deployed a set of services on one cloud, you can recreate all the same services with the same relationships and the same configuration, on any other cloud or “substrate” that Juju supports.
 If you are migrating from cloud to cloud,